cardano-scaling/hydra/docs/adr/0007-with-pattern-component-interfaces.md

 Components can be layered on top of another to provide additional behavior given the same interface.
 This also similar to "decorating" in the object-orientation world.

-If the `Component` is agnostic about the messages it consumes/produces, it can defined as a [`Contravariant` functor](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Functor-Contravariant.html) and the `Callback` part as a (covariant) `Functor`.
+If the `Component` is agnostic about the messages it consumes/produces, it can be defined as a [`Contravariant` functor](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Functor-Contravariant.html) and the `Callback` part as a (covariant) `Functor`.
 This makes it possible to use `map` and `contramap` operations to transform messages.